22. COMMITTEE RULES

 (k) A recommendation of any committee of reference to amend a measure shall not become an integral part of the measure in question until adopted by the committee of the whole.

-(l) (1) The committees of reference as listed in Rule 21 (a) shall be placed in the following categories:
+(l) (1) The committees of reference as listed in Rule 21 (a) are placed in the following categories:

 Business, Labor, and Technology.